 Help honor those in our community who are making a difference in the lives of their neighbors with the Housing Opportunity Foundation’s Humanitarian Award!

 Established in 2007, the Humanitarian Award recognizes individuals, projects or groups that have made outstanding contributions in the community.
 The award is given annually and its recipient honored at the Charlotte Regional Realtor® Association /CarolinaMLS Holiday Awards Luncheon & Annual Meeting in December.
 Upon winning the award, recipients may designate a nonprofit organization of their choice to receive up to $2,000 from the foundation.
 During its seven-year history, the foundation has returned $13,150 to community organizations in honor of the recipients listed below.

-Applications for the 2013 Humanitarian Award are no longer available.
+Nomination forms for the 2014 Humanitarian Award must be submitted by Nov.
+7, 2014.
 Email the foundation staff with questions regarding the 2015 nomination process.
 Download the 2015 nomination form.

 Previous Humanitarian Award Winners